Asian diasporas in France: Syrians

-Sri Lankans
+Tamils

 Turkish

-The Turkish community in France forms the largest Asian community in the country, with an estimated population of 1 million as of 2010, and the estimated number exceeding that as of 2020.
-Being as high as 1.9 million according to some Turkish sources.
+The Turkish community in France forms the largest Asian community in the country, with an estimated population of 1 million as of 2010; the estimated number exceeding that as of 2020.
+The population is as high as 1.9 million according to some Turkish sources.

 Vietnamese

 The Vietnamese form the most established Asian ethnic group in France, with a presence in the country dating back to the start of French colonialism in Vietnam in the latter half of the 19th century.
 As of 2017, the population of the community was estimated to be about 400,000, the second largest overseas Vietnamese population outside Asia.

 During the colonial period, there was a significant representation of Vietnamese students in France, as well as professional and blue-collar workers, with a large number settling permanently.
 Following Vietnam's independence, a number of Vietnamese loyal to the colonial government also emigrated to France.
 However, the largest influx of Vietnamese people arrived in France as refugees after the Fall of Saigon and end of the Vietnam War in 1975.

 The Vietnamese community in France is the most successful among overseas Vietnamese communities, having a high level of both integration and success in academics and income.
 These achievements have led to French media and politicians regarding the French Vietnamese as a model minority.